Ingovd/yauss/README.md

 # Yet Another URL Shorting Service. #

 This is my attempt at creating a URL shorting service with scalability in mind.
+The web application is written in **python 3.8** using the Flask web framework.
+I chose Flask both because of it's microarchitecture nature, making it a good fit for this project, and because I wanted to learn something new (I had some experience using PHP and Django).

 ## Setup ##